PurpleNinja225/NASible/CONTRIBUTING.md

 # Contributing

-Contributing to Ansible-NAS is easy!
+Contributing to NASible is easy!
 Add your functionality, then raise a pull request on GitHub.
 A few things to bear in mind:

 * Restrict pull requests to one piece of functionality or bugfix at a time.
 * Test your new functionality or bugfix using the included `tests/test-vagrant.sh` script to spin up a test VM.